 Our members donate their time to the cause of keeping choral music alive and thriving.
 From singing the National Anthem at the opening session of the General Assembly to performing at the Kennedy Center, the chorus is one of the shining cultural ambassadors of Central Virginia.

-Learn more about our leaders, members, and upcoming concerts.
+Learn more about our leaders, members, and upcoming projects.

 Membership is available by audition only.
-Our next set of auditions will be in mid-December, 2016.
+We hold auditions twice a year – during the summer and winter months.
 Visit our Auditions page for more information.

-If you aren't quite sure, feel free to contact us to request to observe a rehearsal.
-And, watch this video to find out why we sing.
+If you aren't quite sure whether you'd like to audition, contact us to request to observe a rehearsal.
+And watch this video to find out why we sing.

 Listen as members of the Chorus sing the national anthem at the 2015 opening of the General Assembly: